Date last updated: 28 May 2021

 Help If You’re Self-Isolating

-- You must have been told to self-isolate by the NHS or through the Test and Trace app.
+- have been told to self-isolate by the NHS or through the Test and Trace app.

 If you don’t have enough food